Skip to main content

 WATER/WASTEWATER INFRASTRUCTURE

-CANNABIS
+CANNABIS / OCM

-AUTONOMY & LOCAL CONTROL
+MANDATES, AUTONOMY & LOCAL CONTROL

-MN Small Cities is determined to protect the ability of city leaders to make decisions in the best interest of their own communities.
+We are determined to protect the ability of city leaders to make decisions in the best interest of their own communities.
 Supporting the authority of elected officials is one of the organization's paramount goals.

 Please feel free to contact MN Small Cities Executive Director, Cap O'Rourke if you have questions on these or other issues that affect our small cities.
 If you would like to receive MAOSC’s monthly newsletters, weekly legislative updates during the legislative session, and other timely announcements, please CLICK HERE to find out how to become a member of MN Small Cities.